leon-thomm/ryvencore/README.md

 ### Main Features

-`ryvencore` is rather small but already does some work for you

 - **load & save**
 - **variables system** with registration mechanism to build nodes that automatically adapt to change of data
 - **built in logging**